Queues out the door: NZ's luckiest Lotto store throngs with punters

 - Lotto Powerball $38 million: Where you might want to buy your tickets from - NZ Herald

-Semi-regular Lotto player, Christophers decided to drive from Napier, 20 minutes away, to the store while on holiday from the capital.
+Semi-regular Lotto player Christophers decided to drive from Napier, 20 minutes away, to the store while on holiday from the capital.

 "We're on holiday from Wellington and came over from Napier to this store just to buy tickets because we'd heard about it," she said.